susancat/RAG-based-FAQ-AI-Assistant/README.md

 This demo is based on FAQ content from **Mindful Ocean Metaverse**, an interactive ocean conservation app (web3/AR) I managed as a Product Manager.
 https://www.mindful-ocean.org/
-The assistant is designed to help users understand app mechanics, point systems, and user journeys using intelligent retrieval and LLM response.
+The assistant is designed to help users understand app mechanics and user journeys using intelligent retrieval and LLM response.
-It showcases how PMs can use **RAG (Retrieval-Augmented Generation)** techniques to create helpful, AI-powered support tools grounded in real-world product data.
+It showcases how PMs can use **RAG** techniques to create helpful, AI-powered support tools grounded in real-world product data.

 ## 📎 To run